|

 apparently starts "from a wire behind the basement electrical

 panel box" reports the February 4 edition of The Cary News.
+Heavy smoke on second floor alerts "a passing motorist who

 turned in the alarm."
 Extensive damage is done and

 firefighters remain on the scene until 2:00 a.m.
-(Wednesday
+(January 28, 1976)cn04feb76

-Brush fire burns 40 to 50
+Brush fire burns 40 to 50 acres of

-acres of land "between NC 54 and Hillsborough Road
+land between Highway 54 and Hillsborough Road

-from the WPTF towers to Wayside Furniture" reports the March
+"from the WPTF towers to Wayside Furniture" reports the March

 3 edition of The Cary News.
 Nine fire

-Apex respond to another woods fire "in the 900 block of West
+Apex respond to another woods fire in the 900 block of West

-Chatham Street."
+Chatham Street.
 Cary Rural Fire Department Fire Chief

 David Weaver believes first fire was actually "five different